LukaUte2019/Lukify/README.md

 A chat note song is only visible to people who have mutual followers with the Instagram DM chat note author.

 ## Headphones voice hands free explanation

+# If enabled in app, and you press the play/pause button on headphones it activates a mode called "Voice Handsfree".
+In this mode you can select songs that are far from the next song.
+To play the song press the play/pause button after you selected the song, To Keep the song press the play/pause button without selecting
 ![BeforeNoteAddScreen](https://github.com/LukaUte2019/Lukify/blob/90ab5c1021949cb3c1f49e90cea80d47ab4b822b/btheadphone/btheadphonesexplanation.png)